iokarkan/blogfolio/_posts/2023-04-07-stable-diffusion-control.md

 tags: generative AI stable diffusion
 ---

-If you haven't been living under a rock, you are aware that the world has experienced a technological boom related to generative Artificial Intelligence, specifically due to the wonders harnessing the power of the Transformer architecture.
-In the last year, the transmutation of user-fed text prompts to high-resolution images or human-like conversational responses has taken the world by storm, to the point of discussing the halt of further development out of panic.
+If you haven't been living under a rock, you should be aware that the world has experienced a technological boom related to generative Artificial Intelligence, specifically due to the wonders brought about after harnessing the power of the Transformer architecture.
+In the last year, the transmutation of user-fed text prompts to high-resolution images or human-like conversational responses has taken the world by storm, to the point of discussing the halting of further development out of panic.

 Stable Diffusion is a generative AI model, capable of **turning text prompts to images** (simple, huh?).
 Roughly, it works by starting from a block of noise, and trying to procedurally structure the noise into an image that follows the given prompt.
-Under the hood, your text prompt is being processed within a large vector space encoding a plethora of natural language examples, and the concept it is describing helps massage the chaotic numbers in the noise into revealing a similar construct in the produced image.
+Under the hood, your text prompt is being processed within a large vector space encoding a plethora of natural language examples, and the concept it is describing helps massage the chaotic numbers of pixel noise into revealing a similar construct in the produced image.

-You can also **provide a starting image** to go with the text prompt, to further assist the model to spawn some new pixels.
+You can also **provide a starting image** to go with the text prompt, to further assist the model to spawning some pixels.
 Or you can tell the model to paint your prompt over only a specific part of the image given, a technique called **in-painting**.
-Or have the model paint outside the generated image, matching the style of the original, a.k.a.
+Alternatively, you can have the model paint outside the generated image, matching the style of the original, a.k.a.
 **out-painting**.
-All this is now possible with varying degrees of freedom represented in the final result, either minimally altering the input image or have it serve as a nebulous psychedelic inspiration for the artisan AI painter.
+All this is now possible with varying degrees of freedom in representing the final result, either minimally altering the input image or have it serve as a nebulous psychedelic inspiration for the artisan AI painter.

 [Stable diffusion](https://stability.ai/blog/stable-diffusion-public-release) is open-source (usually under a